ebceryan/A-B-Testing-for-Mobile-Game-Cookie-Cats/README.md

 ![image](https://github.com/user-attachments/assets/6a3999a5-8094-4f5c-9207-5988a6a95e98)

 ## Outliers
-We can see the outlier for the control group(gate_30) in the graph below:
+The outlier for the control group(gate_30) can be seen in the graph below:
-According to this graph, we can state that there is only one outlier,

 ![image](https://github.com/user-attachments/assets/527ee7c9-1edd-45ec-8247-ac505d750c8b)

 In the standard IQR method, the %25-%75 quartiles are typically used.
-However, based on the visual inspection of the outliers, we can adjust the range to be broader by using IQR with %1-%99 percentiles.
-This approach allows us to accommodate a wider range of data points.
+However, based on the visual inspection of the outliers, I adjusted the range to be broader by using IQR with %1-%99 percentiles.
+This approach allows to accommodate a wider range of data points.
 After removing outliers, distribution of sum_gamerounds is shown as follows:

 ![image](https://github.com/user-attachments/assets/7e18a235-268c-4d43-8278-1fad52b0c4f1)

 ## Important Statistics

-As we can see, 50% of players played less than 16 rounds during the first week, and 75% of players played less than 51 rounds.
+As you can see, 50% of players played less than 16 rounds during the first week, and 75% of players played less than 51 rounds.

 ![image](https://github.com/user-attachments/assets/854c5da5-8116-4a01-bf12-8c5b45cda3be)